JinqianPan/MetaMap/README.md

 The output will be gone.

 In this case, please use the the `find_error.ipynb` to rerun the part which get this error.
+Because I use slurm to run the code, I use the log to find the error.
+You can also use the output file to find these error.

 ## Usage
 ### Sem-Types